dennisranish/zero-type/docs/building.md

 - When primitives values are passed both type and value are checked.
 If something like the number 42 and `NumberType` are both present only a check for being a number is done.
 - Note that strict type checking happens so 42 is not equal to '42'.
-- Typescript will resolve primitive values as their type rather than a literal; you can fill in the `<Type>` for it to be more accurate
+- Typescript will resolve primitive values as their type rather than a literal; you can fill in the `<Type>` for it to be more accurate.
+Correct types are generated when compiling before runtime.
 ```typescript
 typeValues< 0 | 1 | 2 | 42 >([ 0, 1, 2, 42 ]); //by default typescript assumes type number
 ```